grippy/node-multivariate/README.md

 	'node scripts/load.js production'

-From there you can load the tests by either entering the test number or name to load:
+From there, you can load the tests by either entering the test number or name to load:

+	test_name

+This just saves the test metadata with the values from the fixture.

 	test_name -r

--r option resets the test and its stats in redis.
+-r option saves and resets the test along with its stats in redis.

 # Stats